Why Should you attend

 - What Raw and jpeg files are and which one you should be using.

 Why sometimes your images have weird color cast.

 The proper use of flash and how to eliminate red eye.

 A bunch of easy tips and techniques to make your shooting more enjoyable and consistant.

-This Workshop is four hours of fun fast paced VISUAL hands on learning.
+This Workshop is three hours of fun fast paced VISUAL hands on learning.
 You will learn all of the information above and much more.
 First we'll learn a concept, then we'll practice it!
 Countless students have taken this course an absolutely loved it.

 Some Frequently asked Questions...

 Q) Do I need to register for my class?

 A) Yes, once you purchase your voucher, you need to register for the class that you have chosen.

 Q) How do I know if this class is the right level for me?